cocos/cocos-docs/en/tween/tween-example.md

 > [!IMPORTANT]
 >
-> From v3.8.5 onwards, if the tween target is of type Node, the tween will automatically pause and resume based on the Node's active state.
+> From v3.8.5, if the tween target is of type Node, the tween will automatically pause and resume based on the Node's active state.

 ## Scaling Tween Time

 > [!TIP]
 >
-> Supported from v3.8.5 onwards
+> Supported from v3.8.5

 ```ts
 tween(this.node)